Couple Family and Sex Therapy NYC

 COUPLE FAMILY & SEX THERAPY NYC

-Gracie Landes, a Licensed Marriage and Family Therapist and Certified Sex Therapist will work with you to build solutions that fit you when you have:
+Gracie Landes, a Licensed Marriage and Family Therapist and Certified Sex Therapist will be happy to work with you to build solutions that fit you when you have:

 the desire to improve any aspect of your life • trouble adjusting to a new situation or life transition • conflicts that keeps you from being closer to people you care about • anxiety, lack of information or embarrassment about sex • questions about relationships or sexual health...